SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Examples/Simple ones/carry_adder.rst

 This example defines a component with inputs ``a`` and ``b``\ , and a ``result`` output.
 At any time, ``result`` will be the sum of ``a`` and ``b`` (combinatorial).
-This sum is manualy done by a carry adder logic.
+This sum is manually done by a carry adder logic.

 .. code-block:: scala